MartinP460/portfolio-v2/content/projects/react-denmark-map.md

 ---

 <div class="callout">
-<span class="callout-title">2024 update</span>
+<span class="callout-title">2025 update</span>
-Since the release of this post in November, 2022, a lot of things have happened with react-denmark-map. <a href="https://github.com/MartinP460/react-denmark-map/discussions/49">2.0 has been released</a>, and in light of that, the library has gotten another maintainer!
-As such, I've had the responsibility (and privilege!) to lead the development of the library in our two-man army.
-Moreover, the library has been taken into production, for example at <a href="https://diabetestal.nu/">diabetestal.nu</a>, and that's super exciting and I'm very grateful!
+Since the initial release of this post in November, 2022, a lot of things have happened with react-denmark-map. <a href="https://github.com/MartinP460/react-denmark-map/discussions/49">2.0 has been released</a> and several people have contributed to the library.
+In light of that, I've had the responsibility and privilege to lead the development and direction of the library.
+Moreover, the library has been taken into production, for example at <a href="https://diabetestal.nu/">diabetestal.nu</a>, which is something I'm very grateful for.
 </div>

 In its simplest form, react-denmark-map is a library that enables React developers to display an SVG of Denmark.
 It has a bunch of features on top of just displaying a SVG which is what makes it special.